At the end of 2021 we performed a large-scale survey to figure out personal trainer salaries.

 The average personal trainer salary has remained steady

 In 2020, the average pretax income for personal trainers was $46,132.
+(All salary figures are in U.S. dollars.)
 This is fairly consistent with the average income shown in our surveys over the past two years, with personal trainers reporting an average salary of $47,700 in 2018 and $46,000 in 2019.

 Our survey’s findings are in line with other sources—ZipRecruiter says the average is $48,853, while the U.S. Bureau of Labor Statistics says the average for fitness trainers and instructors is $41,950.